automl/symbolic-explanations-hpo/README.md

 git clone https://github.com/automl/HPOBench.git
 cd HPOBench
 pip install .
+cd ..
 ```

 ## Running Experiments

 In the following, we describe how to run the experiments.
 The overall process consists of the following steps:
-1. Run the Bayesian Optimization-powered Hyperparameter Optimization tool SMAC and collect (a) the meta-data consisting of the evaluated configurations
+1. Run the Bayesian optimization-powered hyperparameter optimization tool SMAC and collect (a) the meta-data consisting of the evaluated configurations
 and their performance and (b) the final surrogate model.
 2. Learn a symbolic regression model on either (a) the collected meta-data, or (b) randomly sampled
 configurations, which are evaluated using the `True` cost function, or (c) randomly sampled
 configurations, whose performance is estimated using the Gaussian process.

-### Sample Collection
+### Collection of Training Samples for the Symbolic Regression

 Collecting the samples as described in step 1 can be run for a single model, hyperparameter-combination, and dataset,
 by running